dschnare/meteor-canvas/packages/meteor-canvas/README.md

 # Overview

-Meteor Canvas is a set of components built using [dschnare:meteor-components](https://atmospherejs.com/dschnare/meteor-components)that render to an HTML5 canvas instead of to the DOM.
+Meteor Canvas is a set of [meteor-components]((https://atmospherejs.com/dschnare/meteor-components)) built using that render to an HTML5 canvas.

 # Quick Start